Rule 11. The record on appeal.

 (e) The transcript of proceedings; duty of appellant to order; notice to appellee if partial transcript is ordered.

 (e)(1) Request for transcript; time for filing.
 Within 10 days after filing the notice of appeal, the appellant shall, order the transcript(s) online at www.utcourts.gov, specifying the entire proceeding or parts of the proceeding to be transcribed that are not already on file.
+The appellant shall serve on the appellee a designation of those parts of the proceeding to be transcribed.
 If the appellant desires a transcript in a compressed format, appellant shall include the request for a compressed format within the request for transcript.
-If no such parts of the proceedings are to be requested, within the same period the appellant shall file a certificate to that effect with the clerk of the appellate court.
+If no such parts of the proceedings are to be requested, within the same period the appellant shall file a certificate to that effect with the clerk of the appellate court and serve a copy of that certificate on the appellee.

 (e)(2) Transcript required of all evidence regarding challenged finding or conclusion.
 If the appellant intends to urge on appeal that a finding or conclusion is unsupported by or is contrary to the evidence, the appellant shall include in the record a transcript of all evidence relevant to such finding or conclusion.
 Neither the court nor the appellee is obligated to correct appellant's deficiencies in providing the relevant portions of the transcript.